haslaboratory/haslaboratory.github.io/_posts/2021-10-22-Eiffel Efficient and Flexible Software Packet Scheduling.md

 ## Thought
 This paper is a NSDI 19 paper, the reason why I read this paper is to find some scheduling design for the scheduling of LINUX IO stack.
 However, what I learn from this paper is not  a  concrete algorithm for mutil-queue scheduling  but a software scheduling model suited for any mutil-queue scheduling policy.
-In my opinion, FFS-based priority will be Beneficial to our design with no doubt but cannot solve our key problem.
-And Eiffel's source code cannot be found, it may not worthy to do it.
-We can use some open-source programmable scheduling model like PIFO as our basic data structure instead which may help per-flow scheduling or just introduce FFS-based priority queues.